eng470-s23/chaserogers-newrepository/index.md

 ---

-Furter information about the project can be found at the links below.
+More information about the project can be found at the links below.

 [About the project](white-paper.md)  |  [Project log](/project-log.md)  |  [Presentation](/presentation.pptx)  |  [Data management plan](/data-management.md)  |  [Acknowledgements](acknowledgements.md)